Chris Dahlquist: Personal life

 He played 4 seasons for Lake Superior State University in the NCAA.
 Dahlquist and his wife Jeanie reside in Eden Prairie, Minnesota.
 The couple have two children, Chad and Charly.

 Playing career

 Dahlquist started his National Hockey League career with the Pittsburgh Penguins in 1985.
 He also played for the Minnesota North Stars and Calgary Flames.
 After the 1994 season he moved to the Ottawa Senators for the next 2 seasons.
 He played 1996–97 in the IHL with the Las Vegas Thunder before retiring from hockey.
-Dahlquist played a total of 532 regular season games, scoring 19 goals and 71 assists for 90 assists, collecting 488 penalty minutes.
+Dahlquist played a total of 532 regular season games, scoring 19 goals and 71 assists for 90 points, collecting 488 penalty minutes.